globalids/user-guide/README.md

 ## Stop the Software Server

-- Log in into the linux instance as a ec2-user
+- Log in into the linux instance

 - Change directory to `/home/<username>/server`